-Note: Starting with Oracle Database 21c, older encryption and hashing algorithms are deprecated.
+Oracle has deprecated the older encryptions and hashing algorithms.
 The deprecated algorithms for DBMS\CRYPTO and native network encryption include MD4, MD5, DES, 3DES, and RC4-related algorithms as well as 3DES for Transparent Data Encryption (TDE).
 Removing older, less secure cryptography algorithms prevents accidental use of these algorithms.
 To meet your security requirements, Oracle recommends that you use more modern cryptography algorithms, such as the Advanced Encryption Standard (AES).
-Oracle provides a patch that you can download to address necessary security enhancements that affect native network encryption environments in Oracle Database release 11.2 and later.
-This patch is available in My Oracle Support note 2118136.2.

-Oracle Database Security Guide
+Oracle Database Security Guide for more information

-- Overview of JDBC Support for Data Encryption and Integrity - JDBC OCI Driver Support for Encryption and Integrity - JDBC Thin Driver Support for Encryption and Integrity - Setting Encryption and Integrity Parameters in Java
+- Overview of JDBC Support for Network Encryption and Integrity - JDBC OCI Driver Support for Encryption and Integrity - JDBC Thin Driver Support for Encryption and Integrity - Setting Encryption and Integrity Parameters in Java

-9.5.1 Overview of JDBC Support for Network Encryption and Integrity
+9.6.1 Overview of JDBC Support for Network Encryption and Integrity